Legal Implications of Using Navigation Apps During a Car Accident

 Following common sense practices to minimize distractions, staying current on applicable traffic laws, and exhibiting prudent driving judgment is the best way to avoid both accidents and any related liability.
 Drivers should not solely depend on what they can ‘get away with legally’.
 But instead make smart decisions to prioritize road safety.

 Using navigation apps presents risks, so it’s important to be aware of this when you get behind the wheel.
-And if you’re in an accident where the other driver was distracted by a navigation app, you have grounds for compensation.
+And if you’re in an accident where a navigation app distracted the other driver, you have grounds for compensation.